Bringing IT with you

 - Department-specific hardware and software based on your employee role

 - A licensed copy of Microsoft Windows OS software and Microsoft Office for home use

 - A review of SSU’s Policy 5.30 for Use, Conditions, Procedures and Guidelines for a safe, secure and easy to use computing environment (can be located here)

 - Account access to a secure, and easy to use computing environment

-- Support from a ITS Help Desk Technician when needing assistance
+- Support from a ITS Service Desk Technician when needing assistance

 What is this account?
 Each employee is provided an account that grants access to networked computers and printers, library resources, and the SSUnet Wi-Fi network.
 This account is also your Shawnee State University email account.

 When is this created?
 The network account is created within 24 hours after receiving notification of your employment from Human Resources.

 What is my username?
 Your username and email address are created using the first initial of your first name + your last name @shawnee.edu.
 For example, Teresa Smith will be firstname.lastname@example.org.

 What is my password?
 You must activate your account by bringing your staff ID to the ITS Service Desk in person.
 Your User Name and Password will be provided to you at that time.